root-project/root/tree/ntuple/v7/doc/specifications.md

 The header checksum can be used to cross-check that header and footer belong together.

+#### Schema Extension Record Frame

 The schema extension record frame contains an additional schema description that is incremental with respect to the schema contained in the header (see Section Header Envelope).
+Specifically, it is a record frame with the following four fields (identical to the last four fields in Header Envelope):

+ - List frame: list of field record frames
+ - List frame: list of column record frames
+ - List frame: list of alias column record frames
+ - List frame: list of extra type information

 In general, a schema extension is optional and thus this record frame might be empty.
 The interpretation of the information contained therein should be identical as if it was found directly at the end of the header.
 This is necessary when fields have been added during writing.

 The ntuple meta-data can be split over multiple meta-data envelopes (see below).